-zbrush hair sculpting tutorial with FiberMesh gives you the capacity to create fur, fibers, grass, weeds and hair faster than ever before.
+Zbrush hair sculpting tutorial with FiberMesh gives you the capacity to create fur, fibers, grass, weeds, and hair faster than ever before.
 You’ll be amazed, by how easily you can produce complex hair systems.
 With the simple masking of certain regions of your model, you’ll be ready to edit a whole host of settings to achieve exactly the look you are hoping for.
-With a specific set of brushes already per-loaded inside ZBrush for use with fibers, there’s no telling what you can create.
+With a specific set of brushes already pre-loaded inside ZBrush for use with fibers, there’s no telling what you can create.

 Quick Tip Fibermesh to Maya Hair

-The amazing power of FiberMesh comes from the ability to see what changes you are generating in real time as you work.
-From the earliest stages of your projects development, you will interactively see and modify the size, thickness, flare, and gravity associated with your fibers.
+The amazing power of FiberMesh comes from the ability to see what changes you are generating in real-time as you work.
+From the earliest stages of the development of your project, you will interactively see and modify the size, thickness, flare, and gravity associated with your fibers.